 Sales of a substantial number of shares of our common stock in the public market could occur at any time.
 These sales, or the perception in the market that the holders of a large number of shares of common stock intend to sell shares, could reduce the market price of our common stock.
-As of September 30, 2016, we had 23,375,880 shares of common stock outstanding, a substantial portion of which are restricted as a result of lock-up or other agreements.
-The lock-up agreements expire on December 26, 2016, and the representatives of the underwriters for our initial public offering may release these stockholders from their lock-up agreements with the underwriters at any time and without notice, which would allow for earlier sales of shares in the public market

-Moreover, holders of a majority of the outstanding shares of our common stock have rights, subject to conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
+As of March 31, 2017, we had 23,436,281 shares of common stock outstanding.
+The holders of a significant percentage of the outstanding shares of our common stock have rights, subject to conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.